Miragaia longicollum: History of discovery

 Miragaia is based on holotype ML 433, a nearly complete anterior half of a skeleton with partial skull (the first cranial material for a European stegosaurid).
 The remains were found after the construction of a road between the villages of Miragaia and Sobral.
 The rear half of the skeleton was probably destroyed by the roadcut.
 The fossils were dug up in August 1999 and August 2001.
 Among the recovered bones were most of the snout, a right postorbital, both angulars of the lower jaws, fifteen neck vertebrae (the first two, which articulated with the skull, were absent), two anterior dorsal vertebrae, twelve ribs, a chevron, the shoulder bones, most of the forelimbs including a possible os carpi intermedium, a right first metacarpal and three first phalanges; and thirteen bony plates plus a spike.
 The bones were not articulated but dispersed over a surface of about five to seven metres, though there was a partial concentration of fossils that could be salvaged within a single block.
 ML 433 was found in the Miragaia Unit of the Sobral Unit, Lourinhã Formation, which dates to the late Kimmeridgian-early Tithonian (Late Jurassic, approximately 150 million years ago).

 Octávio Mateus, Susannah Maidment and Nicolai Christiansen named and briefly described Miragaia in 2009.
 The type species is Miragaia longicollum.
-The generic name refers to the village of Miragaia a parish of Porto.
+The generic name refers to the village of Miragaia, in the municipality of Lourinhã, next to which the first specimen was uncovered.
 The specific name means "long neck" from the Latin longus, "long" and collum, "neck".
 A partial pelvis (ilium and pubic bone) and two partial dorsal vertebrae from a juvenile individual (specimen ML 433-A) were found at the same location, intermingled with the bones of the holotype, and were also assigned, as a paratype, to M. longicollum.
 Casts were made of the holotype bones and partially based on these a life-size skeletal model was constructed from polyurethane and polyester resin parts.

+In 2026, Francisco Costa described five probable dacentrurine specimens from the Morrison Formation and suggested that four of them are potentially referrable or comparable to Miragaia.
+UMNH VP 5572 from the Cleveland-Lloyd Dinosaur Quarry (Utah) is assigned to cf. M. longicollum.
+An unnumbered Griffin Ranch Quarry (Wyoming) specimen housed in Mountain America Museum of Ancient Life, and two specimens from the Cleveland-Lloyd Dinosaur Quarry (Utah), UMNH VP 5732 and YPM PU 14556, are assigned to Miragaia sp.